esrf-bliss/Lima-camera-prosilica/doc/index.rst

   Use get/setMode() methods of the cpp::class::`Video` object (i.e. CtControl::video()) to read or set the format.

-* HwBin
+* HwBin & HwRoi

-  There is no restriction for the binning up to the maximum size.
+  There is no restriction for the binning up to the maximum size and for the Roi as well.

 Configuration
 ``````````````